Nathaniel Joseph Claw

 - It's Personal: Le Rauxe's sinking his ship and imprisoning him made the arrogant dog top on Captain Claw's hit list.
 Claw also seems to have a bitter personal history with Katherine, Marrow, and Red-Tail.

-- Throwing Down The Bomblet: In addition to his cutlass, pistol, and Magic Claw, the good captain can hurl sticks of dynamite at foes.
+- Throw Down the Bomblet: In addition to his cutlass, pistol, and Magic Claw, the good captain can hurl sticks of dynamite at foes.

 - Super Drowning Skills: Considering he's a pirate and therefore, someone who should be able to swim...
-Oh well, Gameplay and Story Segregation.
+Oh well, Gameplay and Story Segregation, especially since a cutscene shows him jumping into a moat and swimming to the other side.

 - Or Fridge Brilliance, seeing as he's a cat.
 Historically, cats and water don't get along well...